 St Mary's School has a vital and popular instrumental music program.
-Students in Year 4 test their interest and ability on all Concert Band and String instruments on offer.
-If they are interested in taking up an instrument and performing in our School Bands, an invitation is issued to parents for their child to be in the Band program.
-Lessons are offered for instruments in percussion, brass, woodwind, cello and violin.
-Lessons and band practice occur during class time.
+Students from Year 3 for Strings and Year 4 for Band instruments test their interest and ability for the instruments on offer.
+If they are interested in taking up an instrument and performing in our School Bands, an invitation is issued to parents for their child to be in the Instrumental program.
+Lessons are offered for instruments in percussion, brass, woodwind, cello, violin and viola.
+Lessons and band practice occur before school and during class time.
 Instruments can be hired through the school scholarship program.
 A charge per term is added to the school accounts to cover the cost of all instrumental lessons.

-Piano lessons are also available at the school with Mr Michael Curnow.
+Piano lessons are also available at the school with Ms Megan Terry.
 Please contact the school if you wish your child to receive lessons.